 Packaging materials for the textile and food industry.

-The third and final relocation to the current factory at Hal-Far was completed in 2004, and an extension of same was finalised in 2012.
+The third and final relocation to the current factory at Hal-Far was completed in 2004, and an extension was finalised in 2012.

 The current facility occupies an area of 4,850 square metres.